 Recommendation To Building Wealth By 25 And Beyond

-It’s important to then track your investments to make sure you’re comfortable with your positions.
-I highly recommend signing up for Personal Capital.
-It is a free online wealth management tool that let’s you easily monitor your finances.
+It's important to then track your investments to make sure you're comfortable with your positions.
+I highly recommend signing up for Empower.
+It is a free online wealth management tool that let's you easily monitor your finances.

-Finally, they came out with their incredible Retirement Planning Calculator.
-It3 uses your linked accounts to run a Monte Carlo simulation to figure out your financial future.
+Finally, Empower came out with their incredible Retirement Planning Calculator.
+It uses your securely linked accounts to run a Monte Carlo simulation to figure out your financial future.
 You can input various income and expense variables to see the outcomes.
-Definitely check to see how your finances are shaping up as it’s free.
+Definitely check to see how your finances are shaping up as it's free.